loda-lang/loda-lang.github.io/list0.markdown

 * [A036505](https://oeis.org/A036505) ([program](/edit/?oeis=36505)): Numerator of (n+1)^n/n!.
 * [A036507](https://oeis.org/A036507) ([program](/edit/?oeis=36507)): Smallest square containing exactly n 0's.
 * [A036537](https://oeis.org/A036537) ([program](/edit/?oeis=36537)): Numbers whose number of divisors is a power of 2.
+* [A036541](https://oeis.org/A036541) ([program](/edit/?oeis=36541)): Deficit of central binomial coefficients in terms of number of prime factors: a(n) shows how many fewer prime factors the n-th central binomial coefficient has than n!.
 * [A036542](https://oeis.org/A036542) ([program](/edit/?oeis=36542)): a(n) = T(n, n), array T given by A047858.
 * [A036543](https://oeis.org/A036543) ([program](/edit/?oeis=36543)): a(n) = T(3,n), array T given by A048471.
 * [A036544](https://oeis.org/A036544) ([program](/edit/?oeis=36544)): a(n) = (2\*(1 + n + (((10^n-1)/9) - n)/9)).